timothyjj/newyorktrailheads/_posts/2025-3-1-Hiking-in-Spring-Mud-Season.md

 <p>High-elevation and steep trails can become particularly challenging during mud season.
 These trails may remain wet and slippery longer, and the conditions can make hiking more hazardous.
 Opting for lower-elevation hikes can provide better footing and a more enjoyable experience.
 Additionally, the NYS DEC discourages hikers from going above 3,000 feet until trails have had a chance to dry from snow melt (generally sometime between mid-May and June).</p>

 <h2>Wear Appropriate Footwear</h2>
-<p>When you hike during mud season, your footwear needs to be up to the task.
-Hiking boots or shoes with waterproofing and good traction are key.
+<p>When you hike during mud season, your footwear needs to be up to the task. <a href="https://amzn.to/3FboQtT" target="_blank">Hiking boots</a> or shoes with waterproofing and good traction are key.
 You’ll be crossing wet, slippery surfaces, so make sure your shoes are sturdy enough to handle the conditions.</p>
 <p>In addition to waterproof shoes, gaiters are a smart addition.
 These simple accessories help keep mud, water, and debris from entering your boots, allowing for a more comfortable experience.</p>

 <h2>Stay on the Trails</h2>